 The members of the Board of Directors are:

 - Pieter K. Meijer (chairman), Reformed Church in the Netherlands (Liberated)

-- Ulisses Horta Simões (IRTC President), Presbyterian Church of Brazil
+- Ulisses Horta Simões (IRTC Honorary Board Member), pastor in the Presbyterian Church of Brazil

 - Túlio César Costa Leite, elder in the Reformed Presbyterian Church in Brazil